Jaybit0/SpeedQuestAndroid/README.md

 }
 ```

 The packet is now ready to be registered.
-This will tell the SpeedQuestClient how to deserialize a json with the id `example`.
+This will tell the SpeedQuestClient how to deserialize an incoming json with the id `example`.

 ```java
 client.registerPacket(PacketExample.class);
 ```

+Now, the SpeedQuestClient is able to deserialize the new packet.
+To evaluate the incoming example-packets, a `PacketHandler` is needed.

 ## Dependencies